 |5 – 7||4 – 5 – 7||4 – 6 – 7||Fret number|

 Try it here and there around the neck.
-It always sounds a major scale unless you move to the B string in which case you move the shape up a fret but otherwise keep the same fingering.
+It always sounds a major scale unless you move to the B string in which case you move the shape up two frets but otherwise keep the same fingering.
 This s because the B string is tuned a third above the G string.
 The other strings are all a fourth apart in standard tuning.

-Having this fingering in muscle memory means that if you learn a lick or a phrase as a set of numbers, say 1 3 5 3, Do Mi So Mi, which is a good base line for any chord in 4 4 time, you can play that sequence in every key all over the neck and the intervals are the same only different in pitch.
-For those who already know solfage because they sing in a choir this approach will be familiar but keep in mind Do is always the 1, the root the tonic of the scale.
+Having this fingering in muscle memory means that if you learn a lick or a phrase as a set of scale degrees, say 1 3 5 3, Do Mi So Mi, which is a good base line for any chord in 4 4 time, you can play that sequence in every key all over the neck and the intervals are the same only different in pitch.
+For those who already know relative solfage because they sing in a choir this approach will be familiar but keep in mind Do is always the 1, the root the tonic of the scale.